-In what ways were the lives of German people affected by events during the early years of the Weimar Republic, 1919-1923?
+In what ways were the lives of people in Russia affected by the Civil War?

 Explain your answer.

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.